Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-details.md

 sidebarDepth: 2
 ---

-# The Entando Bundle
+# The Villanova Bundle

-The Entando Bundle is the smallest building block from which applications are built on Entando.
+The Villanova Bundle is the smallest building block from which applications are built on Villanova.
 It leverages composable development methods, decoupling microservices, micro frontends, and APIs to make it modular and easier to containerize.
 The **ent bundle CLI** administers the process, using a single descriptor `entando.json` to define the docker-based bundle.
-This page describes the Entando Bundle structure, the descriptor file, its conventions, and the packaging process.
+This page describes the Villanova Bundle structure, the descriptor file, its conventions, and the packaging process.

-The docker-based approach is an improvement on the previous Entando Bundle structure and to see the differences, refer to the [Bundle Evolution](../reference/bundle-comparison.md) page.
+The docker-based approach is an improvement on the previous Villanova Bundle structure and to see the differences, refer to the [Bundle Evolution](../reference/bundle-comparison.md) page.

-## Entando Bundle Conventions
+## Villanova Bundle Conventions

 * There is a single bundle descriptor, `entando.json`, initialized and managed by the [ent bundle CLI](../getting-started/ent-bundle.md).
 * Microservices (MSs) and micro frontends (MFEs) are built and processed independently, with a Docker image for the bundle and for each MS.
 * The `platform` directory is dedicated to project specific components such as fragments, pages, and static resources.
 For more information on component types and corresponding descriptors, see the [Bundle Component Details](bundle-component-details.md) page.
 * The `svc` directory is allocated for auxiliary services and the docker-compose configuration files that define them.
 The ent bundle commands enable, start and stop the services.
-MySQL, PostgreSQL, and Keycloak services are available with Entando out of the box, and for details on adding custom services, go to the [ent Bundle CLI Services page](../getting-started/ent-svc.md).
+MySQL, PostgreSQL, and Keycloak services are available with Villanova out of the box, and for details on adding custom services, go to the [ent Bundle CLI Services page](../getting-started/ent-svc.md).
 * Optionally, a thumbnail for your bundle can be set by adding a JPG or PNG image file to the bundle root folder.
 The file must be named "thumbnail" and be 100kb or less, e.g. thumbnail.png.

 ## Project Structure